HaoLiHaiO/random-joke-of-the-day/README.md

-One of my favourite APIs: random joke of the day
+- One of my favourite APIs: random joke of the day
+- the answer to the joke appears after 3 sec for a better UX 😉